Pile diameter

 In the following section, you will learn more about the advantages and functionality of the Brextor® method for pile breaking.

-Pile head treatment with an innovative solution
+Pile breaking with an innovative solution

 Brextor® offers the following advantages: